aecobb53/weatherman/docs/testing.md

 There are different before and after setup/teardown events for each Feature and Scenario.
 They are run from the `environment.py` file in steps.

-Before each behave testing session the testing databse is deleted and the old logging files are archived.
+Before each behave testing session the testing database is deleted and the old logging files are archived.
-After each testing session the testing databse is deleted as well.
+After each testing session the testing database is deleted as well.

 There are not currently feature setup/teardown.

-For each scenario you can add `@DEBUG`, `@INFO`, or `@WARNING` tags to set the consol logging level for the scenario.
+For each scenario you can add `@DEBUG`, `@INFO`, or `@WARNING` tags to set the console logging level for the scenario.
-By default the logging level for file/consol is DEBUG/WARNING.
+By default the logging level for file/console is DEBUG/WARNING.
 This makes it easy to run tests but see detailed readouts for whats desired.
 I tried to have the Then scenarios return info but the rest return debug.
 Logging is handled in the `steps_logging.py` wrapper of the logger class.